MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## Same welcome for different channels

-A welcome message should be generated whenever your users first interacts with your bot.
+A welcome message should be generated whenever your users first interact with your bot.
 To achieve this, you can monitor your bot’s Activity types and watch for new connections.
 Each new connection can generate up to two conversation update activities depending on the channel.

 - One when the user’s bot is connected to the conversation.
 - One when the user joins the conversation.